centrahq/api-documentation/source/guides/cms/slot-properties.md

 ```
 ## Type: handpicked

 Handpicked is used to select specific products that should be provided as a list to be used inside the article.
-If `variants` is set to `true`, the publisher will be able to select what variant that should be shown, else all variants in the product display will be listed.
+If `variants` is set to `true`, the publisher will be able to select what variant that should be shown, or else all variants in the product display will be listed.

 ### Example in config